react-navigation/react-navigation/CONTRIBUTING.md

 - `yarn install`: setup project by installing all dependencies and pods.
 - `yarn typecheck`: type-check files with TypeScript.
-- `yarn lint`: lint files with ESLint.
+- `yarn lint`: lint files with Oxlint.
+- `yarn format`: format files with Oxfmt.
 - `yarn test`: run unit tests with Jest.
 - `yarn example start`: run the example app with Expo.